Euclid: Early Release Observations -- The extended stellar component of the IC10 dwarf galaxy: Colour-magnitude diagrams

-The final cleaned CMD that is displayed in Fig.~\ref{fig:cmd}b still suffers from major contamination by MW foreground stars that are bluer than $I_\sfont{E,0}-H_\sfont{E,0}\sim1$ and brighter than $H_\sfont{E,0}\sim21$, while redder and fainter Galactic M dwarf stars appear to have been largely successfully removed.
-In the clean diagram, the cloud of blue stars at $I_\sfont{E,0}-H_\sfont{E,0}\lesssim-1$, $H_\sfont{E,0}\gtrsim22$, is compatible both with blue BP stars in IC\,10, i.e. massive main sequence (MS) stars and post-MS stars in the hot core helium-burning phase, with ages $\la$\,200\,Myr (see also Fig.~\ref{fig:cmd}c for a direct comparison with stellar models) and with Galactic WDs.
-However, as already discussed in Sect.~\ref{sc:mw}, these sources appear distributed quite homogeneously over the \Euclid FoV, indicating the vast majority of them are Galactic WDs rather than BP stars in IC\,10.
+The final cleaned CMD displayed in Fig.~\ref{fig:cmd}b still suffers from major contamination by MW foreground stars that are bluer than $I_\sfont{E,0}-H_\sfont{E,0}\sim1$ and brighter than $H_\sfont{E,0}\sim21$, while redder and fainter Galactic M dwarf stars appear to have been largely removed.
+In the clean diagram, the cloud of blue stars at $I_\sfont{E,0}-H_\sfont{E,0}\lesssim-1$, $H_\sfont{E,0}\gtrsim22$, is compatible both with blue plume (BP) stars in IC\,10, i.e. massive main sequence (MS) stars and post-MS stars in the hot core helium-burning phase, with ages $\la$\,200\,Myr (see also Fig.~\ref{fig:cmd}c for a direct comparison with stellar models) and with Galactic white dwarfs (WDs).
+However, as discussed in Appendix~\ref{sc:mw_appendix}, these sources appear distributed quite homogeneously over the \Euclid FoV, indicating the vast majority of them are Galactic WDs rather than BP stars in IC\,10.